How it works

 402 Payment Required | No payment yet, or the submitted proof is missing / invalid / insufficient — re-pay against the returned challenge. |

-eip155:8453).
-It is not available on other chains
+base, chain id 8453).
+It is not available